 The AHA urges Congress to substantially increase funding over last year's enacted level for the HPP to ensure that the health care infrastructure is ready to respond to future crises.
-At a minimum, we ask the Committee to double the funding of the program to \$610 million for FY 2024.
-Funding should reflect a more appropriate level of investment in emergency preparedness, especially in light of the COVID-19 pandemic that has ravaged our hospitals, health systems and communities, as well as the growing threats from natural disasters and other emergencies.
+At a minimum, we ask the committee to double the funding of the program to \$610 million for FY 2025.
+Funding should reflect a more appropriate level of investment in emergency preparedness to ensure sufficient preparedness, response and surge capacity of hospitals as well as improved state and local infrastructures to help health systems and hospitals prepare for public health emergencies.

 Centers for Disease Control and Prevention.
 The CDC is a vital partner to hospitals, patients and other health care providers in the prevention and monitoring of disease and emergency preparedness.
-Much of the research from CDC demonstrates the value of prevention activities in averting health care crises, resulting in savings to Medicare, Medicaid, and other health care programs.
+Much of the research from CDC demonstrates the value of prevention activities in averting health care crises, resulting in savings to Medicare, Medicaid and other health care programs.
 The AHA supports additional funding for the CDC over last year's enacted level.

 Social Determinants Accelerator Plans.
-The Consolidated Appropriations Act of 2023 provided \$8 million in funding for the CDC to support Social Determinants of Health Accelerator Plans, which will help state and local governments develop strategies to address the health and social needs of targeted populations.
-The AHA supports funding the program at \$100 million in FY 2024 to continue to expand social determinant of health (SDOH) efforts by funding another round of Accelerator Plans to states, tribes, territories and/or localities to develop or enhance existing plans and support sustained funding for program implementation, evaluation, research and data collection efforts.
+The CDC supports Social Determinants of Health Accelerator Plans, which help state and local governments develop strategies to address the health and social needs of targeted populations.
+The AHA supports funding the program at \$6 million in FY 2025 to continue to expand social determinant of health efforts by funding another round of Accelerator Plans to states, tribes, territories and/or localities to develop or enhance existing plans and support sustained funding for program implementation, evaluation, research and data collection efforts.